Best Lakes Near Salzburg

 Bürgerausee is the perfect lake for a day out.
 You can swim in the clear turquoise waters and jump off of the many floating docks.
 A lakeside food stand serves up tons of drinks and meals to keep you going.
 There are clean, free toilets on site and also a free cold water refill station.
 A playground for kids and beach volleyball courts seal the deal.

 Get here from Salzburg: I rode my bike here from Salzburg which was a seriously beautiful one hour ride south along the Salzach.
-Alternatively, you can drive in about twenty-five minutes or, easiest of all, hop on the S-Bahn direct from Salzburg and get off at Kuchl; the lake is just a short walk away.
+Alternatively, you can drive in about 25 minutes or, easiest of all, hop on the S-Bahn direct from Salzburg and get off at Kuchl; the lake is just a short walk away.

 Check out my guide to visiting Bürgerausee here!